 Astronomers at Nottingham Trent University have presented evidence that a 4000-year-old stone monolith, located at Gardom’s Edge less than an hour’s drive from Manchester, was used by Neolithic locals at the time as an astronomical marker.

-The monolith is 7.2-foot tall (2.2-meter), triangular in shape, angles up toward geographic south, and features packing stones arranged around it, suggesting that it was located in certain position.
+The monolith is 7.2-foot tall (2.2-meter), triangular in shape, angles up toward geographic south, and features packing stones arranged around it, suggesting that it was located in a certain position.
 The team of researchers made microtopography survey of the surface surrounding the monolith and devised a 3-D computer model to analyze how the stone would’ve been illuminated four millennia ago, different from today because of the slight shifting of Earth’s axis over time.

 “Given the sensitivity of the site, we can’t probe under the surface of the soil.
 However, through our survey, we have found a higher density of packing stones on one side, supporting the case that the stone has been orientated intentionally,” said Dr. Brown.